Optable/optable-android-sdk/README.md

 MainActivity.OPTABLE = OptableSDK(this, "sandbox.customer.com", "my-app", true)
 ```

-However, since production sandboxes only listen to TLS traffic, so the above is really only useful for developers of `optable-sandbox` running the sandbox locally for testing.
+However, since production sandboxes only listen to TLS traffic, the above is really only useful for developers of `optable-sandbox` running the sandbox locally for testing.

 ### Identify API

-To associate a user device with an authenticated identifier such as an Email address, or with other known IDs such as the Google Advertising ID, or even your own vendor or app level `PPID`, you can invoke the `identify` API as follows:
+To associate a user device with an authenticated identifier such as an Email address, or with other known IDs such as the Google Advertising ID, or even your own vendor or app level `PPID`, you can call the `identify` API as follows:

 ```kotlin
 import co.optable.android_sdk.OptableSDK